 Lets take a moment and consider just what a finish is designed to do.
 First and foremost it is to seal the wood.
 Sealing the wood protects the wood from moisture changes, spills, stains, and surface abrasions.
 Second it is used to enhance the beauty of the wood grain.
-Have you ever heard someone tell how their produce "feeds" the wood.
+Have you ever heard someone tell how their product "feeds" the wood.
 Unless your furniture is unfinished, or the finish has deteriorated, there is absolutely no way any polish, oil or wax is going to get through the finish to the wood.
 Another common misconception is that wood furniture is "alive" and need to "breathe," so don't seal the pores with wax.
 Wood furniture is not "alive", it can not "breathe" nor does it need to be "nourished" or "fed" with oily polishes.
 Just the very opposite is the truth!
 Continual changes in humidity, not the lack of "feeding", cause un-sealed wood to crack, warp, swell, shrink and glue joints to loosen.

 Paste Wax has been used for centuries as a finishing material itself and a finish protector.
 If used properly, paste wax will provide a thin, hard, lasting finish.
 Waxes dry hard so they do not smear and attract dust and dirt.
 Paste waxing typically lasts 3-5 years, depending on how much the furniture is used and how many coats are applied.
 Table tops and chair arms are an exception, generally needing to be waxed once a year, due to the extra wear they receive.
 Many people, especially antique lovers, prefer the soft sheen provided by paste wax.
 Also, waxes do not interfere with future refinishing like silicone polishes most often do.
 Paste wax is hard work.
 It will take 4-6 hours to paste wax a dining room set and if done properly will not need waxing again for years.
 It requires effort, but you won't obtain a more durable, beautiful protection than paste wax.
 Remember, the wax protects the finish, the finish protects the wood.
 To dust or clean, just wipe with a soft damp, lint free cloth.